pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 ### Exercise 5: Implement Route Filtering

 - Remove `no bgp ebgp-requires-policy` from your BGP configuration to enable outbound policy enforcement.
+    - Change the config using vtysh or by editing frr.conf and restarting frr.
+If using vtysh enter the command bgp ebgp-requires-policy in router bgp configuration mode.
+        - Restart the FRR service (on this occassion whether you used vtysh or frr) and observe that no routes are advertised to the neighbor, nor received from the neighbor.
+        - This is because with ebgp-requires-policy enabled, BGP will not advertise or accept any routes unless explicitly permitted by a route-map or prefix-list.

+- Now, implement a simple route filtering policy:
 - Add a prefix-list or route-map to filter which networks are advertised or accepted.
 - Example: Only advertise `10.1.0.0/24` and block others.
 - Observe how filtering changes the routing table on the neighbor.